software-mansion/radon-ide/packages/docs/docs/features/debugging-and-logging.md

 sidebar_position: 2
 ---

 Breakpoints can be a powerful debugging tool.
-Thanks to Radon IDE breakpoints now work in VSCode for React Native and Expo projects without any additional setup.
+Thanks to Radon IDE, breakpoints work in VSCode without any additional setup for React Native and Expo projects.

 ## Setting a breakpoint

-You can set a breakpoint on any JavaScript line of code.
-To set a breakpoint click `Click to add a breakpoint` on the left margin of the line of code in your editor.
-The breakpoint will appear as a red dot next this line.
+You can set a breakpoint on any JavaScript or TypeScript line of code.
+To set a breakpoint, click `Click to add a breakpoint` on the left margin of the line of code in your editor.
+The breakpoint will appear as a red dot next to this line.

 <img width="400" src="/img/docs/ide_add_breakpoint.png" className="shadow-image"/>